Shadi-Sadie/medicaid-foreign-born/README.md

     5. *Removing the data for the states that have adopted policies similar to Medicaid expansion before the Medicaid expansion went into effect in      2014* these states are Delaware, Massachusetts, New York, Vermont and  District of Columbia.

 * Cleaning the Variable (Tuesday)
+    Some of variables such as ST,REGION, SERIALNO" "SPORDER", Other variable that I cleand were
+    AGEP I created another categorical variable called AGEG to set up diffrent age into diffrent categories.
+Coding for variables ENG and FER had problem
+    I changed all the insurance variable, marige status coding to 0 and 1 to make them dummey variable with value 1 being insured/married and 0 being not.
+    There were many values for the schooling I created a new variable.
+SCHLG, to group the schooling year into the conventional categories.

 * Creating new variables and merge (Wednsday,Thursday)
 * Export final Data set(Wednsday)
 * Whole data cleaning codes